A series of events and activities took place across Daventry District in 2018 to commemorate the 100th anniversary of the end of the First World War.

 People were invited to come in costume and travel back in time for this unique musical, immersive and interactive community event, set in November 1918.
 The show featured popular songs from the time, a Tea Dance, and a performance from a Children’s Choir.

 Parish Councils and community groups across Daventry District were given the opportunity to apply for a First World War Memorial Bench, with the cost subsidised by Daventry District Council.
-A total of 37 applications were made and the benches are being installed in public places across the District.
+A total of 37 applications were made and the benches were installed in public places across the District.

 The Big Poppy Plant

-First held four years ago to commemorate the centenary of the war’s outbreak, the Big Poppy Plant has again seen communities across the District supplied with a free ‘Remembrance’ poppy seed mix for planting in public areas.
+First held in 2014 to commemorate the centenary of the war’s outbreak, the Big Poppy Plant again saw communities across the District supplied with a free ‘Remembrance’ poppy seed mix for planting in public areas.
 The flowers act as a symbol of remembrance as well as providing havens for insect pollinators.

 The Empty Chair Project